speakASAP/nginx-microservice/README.md

 3. **Microservices** (Phase 3): logging-microservice → auth-microservice → payment-microservice → notifications-microservice
 4. **Applications** (Phase 4): allegro → crypto-ai-agent → statex → e-commerce

+**Fault Tolerance**:

+- **Infrastructure & Microservices**: Zero tolerance - system exits if these fail (critical services)
+- **Applications**: Fault tolerant - applications can fail independently without stopping the system
+- If an application fails to start, other applications continue running normally

 **Note**: Nginx is the primary service and must always start.
 There is no `--skip-nginx` flag.
 Nginx will be restarted/reloaded when new services are added, which serves as an additional test point.

 ### Services Quick Start